 What are the service charges?
 This could make quite a difference to what you pay.

 Which bills are included?
 How much extra will you have to pay for the bills that aren’t included?

 Is there space to keep a car if you have one?

 What facilities and activities are there on offer?
 Are these included in the cost?

 Is there a guest suite or somewhere for friends and family to stay when they visit?
 How much does this cost?

-Moving to a retirement village might mean that you're downsizing and maybe also moving to another area.
-Download our downsizing checklists for ideas about what to consider.
+Moving to a retirement village might mean that you’re downsizing and maybe also moving to another area.
+Download our downsizing checklist for ideas about what to consider.

 There are many retirement village companies.
 Here, we tell you about the largest to help you start exploring.

 The pros and cons of downsizing to a smaller home, or to sheltered accommodation or a retirement village.